populationgenomics/talos/design_docs/MOI_Checks.md

 databases.
 All samples with a heterozygous variant call are passed as fitting with the MOI

-- XRecessive - Male samples are passed so long as the AF is below a stringent threshold, Female samples must be Homozygous or supported in a compound-het
+- XRecessive - Male samples are passed so long as the AF is below a stringent threshold, Female samples must be Homozygous or supported in a trans compound-het

 The separation between the methods defining the filter algorithm, and the MoiRunner using one or more algorithms allows multiple filters to be applied for a given MOI string e.g.